team-plain/typescript-sdk/.changeset/funny-wombats-act.md

 ## Chat

-Chat support in Plain has been removed, see [Contact Forms](https://www.plain.com/docs/contact-forms-setup) for our recommended replacement
+Chat support in Plain has been deprecated.
+As a replacement you may want to consider building a [contact form](https://www.plain.com/docs/contact-forms-setup) instead.

 The following methods have been removed from the client: